mccright/rand-notes/Commercial_Surveillance_Notes.md

 ## Commercial Surveillance: Rough, unfinished, work notes on this topic

 For years I have been reading about how Internet enabled activities have evolved into a complex global *organism* that closely monitors, observes, analyzes, and monitizes our behaviors (*surveillance*).
 Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data (*direct data, inferred data, and data from first- or third-party sources*).
 Law enforcement organizations increrasingly consume a range of survelliance data across their operations.
 Government organizations also [seem to invest increasing energy (*and money*) in a broad spectrum of digital data collection](https://www2.deloitte.com/content/dam/insights/articles/in176014%5Fcgi%5Fdigital-citizen-survey/DI%5FDigital-citizen-global.pdf).
-One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone, on-line identity and traffic monitoring integration*) to help -- among other things -- identify and *index* our activities and to predict opportunities to *extract value* from us...
+One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone, on-line identity and traffic monitoring integration*) and another is to develop and maintain a [social graph](https://en.wikipedia.org/wiki/Social_graph) to help -- among other things -- identify and *index* our activities and relationships and to predict opportunities to *extract value* from us...

 I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only "[*what I can get out of any given technology*" but "*what that technology gets from me*.](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)"

 * Where are you? / Where where you? / Where have you been? / ...and when?
  * Using the location and proximity data above, are you sharing information about the constellations of relationships that make up your life?
+ * What vehicles do you drive or have you driven?
+Where have those vehicles been?...where are they now?
+ * What mobile devices do you use or have you used?
+Where have those mobile devices been?...where are they now?
  * Who and what have you been "*near*" and when?
+ * Were you at or near a protest or other gathering that a government calls a "disturbance," "subversive," "unlawful," "illegal," or even just "disobedience?"
 * Who are you? / Bodily? / Legally? / Politically?
 How do you describe yourself?
 * What do you say (*and what do others say around you*)?
 Is what you "say" a useful proxy for what you think?...what you value?
 * Where do you invest your *attention*? / ...and when?